Maida Vale

 Maida Vale ranks among the top 25% of areas assessed nationally for overall employment performance

-Maida Vale has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.1% as of September 2025, below Greater Perth's rate of 4.0%.
+Maida Vale has a skilled workforce with manufacturing and industrial sectors strongly represented.
+The unemployment rate was 2.1% in the past year, with an estimated employment growth of 1.8%.
+As of September 2025, 2,707 residents are employed, with an unemployment rate of 1.9%, below Greater Perth's rate of 4.0%.

-However, health care & social assistance is under-represented at 10.8% compared to Greater Perth's 14.8%.
-Limited local employment opportunities are indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 1.7%, labour force grew by 2.0%, resulting in a rise of unemployment by 0.3 percentage points.
-In contrast, Greater Perth saw employment rise by 2.9% and unemployment increase marginally.
-State-level data as of 25-Nov-25 shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Maida Vale's employment mix suggests local employment should increase by 5.9% over five years and 12.5% over ten years.
+Employment opportunities locally may be limited, as indicated by Census data.
+Between September 2024 and September 2025, employment levels increased by 1.8%, labour force by 2.0%, leading to a unemployment rise of 0.3 percentage points.
+In contrast, Greater Perth saw employment rise by 2.9% and labour force grow by 3.0%.
+National employment forecasts from May-25 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Maida Vale's employment mix indicates local employment should increase by 5.9% over five years and 12.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment